Skip to main content

 Korea’s Major Commemorative Days

-Korea's Commemorative Days: What is a special anniversary throughout the year?
-Korea's Commemorative Days: What is a special anniversary throughout the year?
-January New Year’s Day (January 1): A day to celebrate the start of a new year, making plans and resolutions.
-Many people spend time with family and friends to share wishes for the coming year.
-UN Korean Entry Day (January 8): A day to remember the sacrifices and contributions of United Nations forces who entered Korea during the Korean War to provide support.
-February February 8 Declaration of Independence (February 8): In 1919, Korean students studying in Tokyo, Japan, declared Korea’s independence.
-This event served as a precursor to the March 1 Independence Movement.
-March Independence Movement Day (March 1): This day commemorates the large-scale independence movement in 1919, where Koreans resisted Japanese colonial rule.
-Across the...
+Korea's Commemorative Days: Special Anniversaries Throughout the Year Korea's Commemorative Days: Special Anniversaries Throughout the Year January New Year’s Day (January 1): A day to celebrate the start of a new year, making plans and resolutions with family and friends.
+UN Korean Entry Day (January 8): A day to remember the contributions of UN forces who entered Korea during the Korean War.
+February February 8 Declaration of Independence (February 8): Korean students studying in Japan declared independence, a precursor to the March 1 Independence Movement.
+March Independence Movement Day (March 1): A key day in Korean history, marking the 1919 resistance against Japanese colonial rule.
+The day is celebrated with patriotic displays.
+April April 19 Revolution Day (April 19): ...